The gluten-free birthday cake challenge

 Chef Janet Rörschåch’s blog suggested a beautiful angel-light cake made from eggs and ground nuts, decorated with vanilla-infused fruit and boozy whipped cream.

 The pièce de resistance was glittering threads of sugar, spun from hazel nut centers.
+Perfect!

-I usually see sugar as an ingredient to be swapped out rather than celebrated.
-But this was a special birthday.
-And although I have had zero experience with this sort of thing, the instructions were thorough.
+Although I have had zero experience with this sort of thing, the instructions were thorough.
 How hard could it be?

 The cake was easy to make.
-Sugar spikes from eating this dessert are not a serious problem.
+Blood-sugar spikes from eating this dessert are not a serious problem.
 There is no refined flour.
 And the protein from the eggs, as well as fats from the nuts and cream, impede absorption of the sugar.
 You get vitamins and minerals from the eggs and fruit, too.
 Calories?
 Yes.
 But empty calories?
 Not so much.

 I settled for mangoes, because I had some.
 I also had a vanilla bean in my spice drawer, a gift from Christmas past, stored in a glass tube.
 The fruit in its light vanilla syrup tasted wonderful and it cooked up in a flash.